jabrielcjones/practy/docs/topics/elementary_programming/exercises.md

 Write a program that:

-* Displays the following message 5 times
+* displays the following message 5 times

 ```text
 Welcome to {YOUR PROG.
 LANGUAGE}